ibnHatab/SOE/README.md

 ## SOE Notes

+Richard Feynman said what I cannot create I do not understand.

 This project translates subset(??) of SOE into the Elm language.

 * SOE stands for `The Haskell School of Expression` by `Paul Hudak`